© GCN

 Rouvy

-Rouvy touts itself as the most realistic virtual cycling app on the market, using real-world roads to base rides on.
+Rouvy presents itself as the most realistic virtual cycling app on the market, using real-world roads to base rides on.
 What sets Rouvy apart from other virtual cycling platforms is that the footage used to accompany a ride is a real-world recording from each specific location.

 Rouvy can also be used as a training tool with more than 7,000 workouts in its library for riders to choose from.
 The app also offers its users training incentives with cash and other prizes for completing in-app competitions, ideal for building some added motivation during the depths of winter.